 Rack repair kits

-Rack repair kits are a more reliable option for addressing damage to upright columns or braces.
-Engineered rack repair kits like Damotech’s permanently repair and protect racks without decreasing their load capacity.
+Rack repair kits are more reliable for addressing damage to upright columns or braces.
+Engineered rack repair kits like Damotech’s permanently repair and protect racks without decreasing load capacity.
 Designed and certified by engineers, they provide warehouses with a safe, heavy-duty solution to rack damage.
-On top of that, they can adapt to various rack configurations, their quick installation will reduce downtime and save you from having to unload most, if not all, the pallets.
+On top of that, they can adapt to various rack configurations; their quick installation will reduce downtime and save you from having to unload most, if not all, the pallets.